 Starting your draft with one of these words will switch to the corresponding disposition, letting you keep your hands on the keyboard.
 However, any manual change to the disposition will permanently override any keyword in the draft text.

 You can also assign disposition changes to keyboard shortcuts with the

 You may find it necessary to dismiss a user from a discussion — if, for example, the user isn't responding, has gone on vacation, or has left the organization.
 If you have the necessary permissions on the repo, you can open the disposition dropdown for another active participant and click either Dismiss from this discussion or Dismiss from all discussions at the bottom of the drop-down.
+Or if the discussion's disposition is satisfied, and you have started a draft, you may dismiss all blocking reviewers by clicking a dismiss dissenter(s) link on the top right side of the draft, to the left of the grouped avatars.
 (By default, anybody with write access to the repo can dismiss another participant, but you can change this in the repo settings.)

 By default, a comment that creates a new discussion will set your disposition to Blocking.
 A user's first reply to an existing discussion will set their disposition to Discussing if not already an active participant.
 You can change the default disposition to fit your workflow preference.

 For example, consider that the default disposition is Blocking for both PR author-initiated and reviewer-initiated discussions.
 However, as the PR author, you may want to let the reviewer resolve these by changing the default disposition to Discussing, or choose Informing as the default to encourage purely informational discussions.